connorkuehl/wording/README.md

   - [ ] guess length must be exactly the length of the answer;
   - [ ] remaining attempts are disabled when the game is over;
   - [ ] the game is disabled when past the expiry time;
-  - [ ] the game is disabled if the game creator has manually expired/revoked it;
-- [ ] A deleted game's play page shows a message saying it is deleted
-- [ ] Deleted games are periodically culled from the persistence layer
 - [ ] Expired games are marked as deleted after an interval passes